What is Paraquat or Paraquat Dichloride?

 On March 8, 2019, the Environmental Protection Agency (EPA) announced the availability of required training for certified applicators who use products that contain paraquat dichloride (also known as paraquat) as an active ingredient.
 According to the EPA announcement, the reason for these new restrictions is to help reduce accidental ingestion (a single sip can be fatal) and other exposures to the product.
 The announcement indicated that since 2000, 17 deaths have been caused by accidental ingestion of paraquat.
 Many of these deaths resulted from people illegally transferring the pesticide to beverage containers and the victim later mistaking it for a drink.
 In addition to the deaths by accidental ingestion, since 2000, three more deaths and many severe injuries have been caused by the pesticide getting onto the skin or into the eyes of those working with it.

-Products that contain paraquat dichloride as an active ingredient may be known to growers under many brand names, e.g., Gramoxone, Firestorm, Helmquat, and Parazone.
+Products that contain paraquat dichloride as an active ingredient may be known to growers under many trade or brand names, e.g., Gramoxone, Firestorm, Helmquat, and Parazone.

 The best advice still remains: read and follow the label directions on the product you are using, keep product in its original packaging, and never put product in any type of food container, especially a drink container.

-Companies are required to have newly labeled product in the market after November 12, 2019; some may produce and sell newly labeled product before that date.
+Companies are required to have newly labeled product in the market after November 12, 2019; some may produce and sell newly labeled products before that date.

 New training is being developed to address: